See video below:

 2 - Connect your shield to the Livebox either by a RJ45 on the wall or directly on the livebox.

-4 – Testing your server: enter 192.168.1.21 in the address bar of your favourite browser and hopefully it will give you the below screen:
+3 - Send the arduino sketch to the arduino shield via the IDE software.4 – Testing your server: enter 192.168.1.21 in the address bar of your favourite browser and hopefully it will give you the below screen:

 Refreshing the HTML page will update all the values: light level, Temperature internal and external.